Toaplan Vol 1_header

 July 1992

 The PC Engine received a port of Tatsujin.
-This version includes CD quality audio, improved visuals, and new gameplay options.
+This version includes CD-quality audio, improved visuals, and new gameplay options.
+Also, that cover art is pretty sweet.

 September 1992